ibm-cloud-docs/satellite/ts-hosts/ts-host-assign-fail.md

 2. Confirm that your host meets the [minimum requirements](/docs/satellite?topic=satellite-host-reqs).
 2. Check your host for connectivity issues.
     1. Log in to your host machine, such as via SSH.
-    2. Check access to RHEL Satellite servers.
-If the following command succeeds, your host can access the servers.
-If the command fails, your host might not have access to the public network, such as blocked by a security group or firewall.
+    2. Check your [host network settings](/docs/satellite?topic=satellite-host-reqs#reqs-host-network) to ensure that your host can access the required ports and IP addresses, which might be blocked by a security group or firewall.
-        ```
-        yum install rh-python36 -y
-        ```
-        {: pre}
     3. Check access to the required [{{site.data.keyword.cloud_notm}} multizone metro endpoints](#endpoints-to-verify).
     4. For hosts that are assigned to clusters, get the details of the cluster master endpoint.
         ```